Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Asymptotic Behaviour of PARS

 The intuition is that a rewrite sequence describes a computation; an element $\mm_i$ such that $\mm\redd^i \mm_i$ represents a state (precisely, the state at time $i$) in the evolution of the system with initial state $\mm$.
 The \emph{result} of the computation is a distribution over the possible normal forms of the probabilistic program.
 We are interested in the result when the number of steps tends to infinity, that is \emph{at the limit}.
 This is formalized by the (rather standard) notion of \emph{limit distribution} (Def.~\ref{def:limit}).
-What is new here, is that since each element $\mm$ has different possible reduction sequences (each sequence leading to a possibly different limit distribution) to $\mm$ is naturally associated a \emph{set} of limit distributions.
+What is new here, is that since each element $\mm$ has different possible rewrite sequences (each sequence leading to a possibly different limit distribution) to $\mm$ is naturally associated a \emph{set} of limit distributions.

-A fundamental property for a system such as the $\lam$-calculus is that if a term has a normal form, it is unique.
-This is crucial to the computational interpretation fo the calculus, because it means that the result of the computation is \emph{well defined}.
+A fundamental property for a system such as the $\lam$-calculus is that if an element has a normal form, it is unique.
+This is crucial to the computational interpretation of the calculus, because it means that the result of the computation is \emph{well defined}.
 A question we need to address in the setting of PARS, is what does it mean to have a well-defined result.
 With this in mind, we investigate an analogue of the ARS notions of normalization, termination, and unique normal form.